21 Days To Beat Depression - Day 13

 Jesus has taken all of the things that have broken your heart to the cross of Calvary.
 He personally carried each disappointment and anything that caused you emotional pain.
 He took the events that brought emotional pain into your heart and He died for those things on the old rugged cross.
 He did it because He wanted you to live an abundant life on earth!
 He did not want you to carry the griefs and the sorrow and so He did it for you.
 He did it in your place.
 He took it so that you could carry the joy and gladness and rejoicing with you throughout your entire life.
 You don't have to carry the pain … it has already been carried and has been laid at the foot of the cross.

-- Even in moments of dire emotional pain, it is important to remember the things for which you are thankful.
-Take a few minutes today to record in your “Thanksgiving in January and February” journal and share your gratitude with others. #beatdepression
+Even in moments of dire emotional pain, it is important to remember the things for which you are thankful.
+Take a few minutes today to record in your “Thanksgiving Every Day of the Year” journal and share your gratitude with others. #21daystobeatdepression

 I declare today that God is close to me.
 God has never left me and He will never forsake me.
 I declare that when my life seems to be falling apart that I will draw near to the only One Who is able to completely comfort and sustain my life.